 The map shows the 29 schools in the Dubbo, Narrabri and Northern Border Region which are included in the POC.
-It will showcase “What good looks like” in terms of digital maturity for rural and regional schools.
+It showcased “What good looks like” in terms of digital maturity for rural and regional schools.

 Testing additional POC initiatives

-A number of additional concepts and tools are being tested in the POC including:
+A number of additional concepts and tools were tested in the POC including:

 Digitisation of forms